Penis filler: does it work & is it safe? Plus, alternatives

 “It ‘feels’ like it always has, and the look is larger, but natural,” Dr. Rowe explains.

-In addition to increasing the girth of the penis, penis fillers may also help you last longer in bed, according to research.
-A small study, for example, found that the procedure relieved premature ejaculation (PE).
-Though the evidence is limited and larger, high-quality studies are needed to confirm these findings.
+In addition to increasing the girth of the penis, penis fillers may also help you last longer in bed, according to preliminary research.
+A small study, for example, found that the procedure helped reduce symptoms of premature ejaculation (PE).
+That being said the evidence is limited, and larger, high-quality studies are needed to confirm these findings.

 Personalized ED treatment for you.

-Yes, studies show that penis filler often adds up to 1.54 inches of girth (usually about 1 inch on average about one month after the injection).
+Yes, studies show that penis filler often adds up to 1.54 inches of girth (usually ~1 inch on average, about one month after the injection).
+These results can last up to two years, with small reductions in size starting at the 18-month mark

-Here are some of the other benefits of penis fillers, according to men who have undergone penile girth enhancement in the past year:
+Here are some of the other benefits of penis fillers, according to men who had penile girth enhancement:

 • Improved genital self-image